vrokad/build-guide/topic/k2c-qli-build-ga/howto_setup.rst

 Ensure that a :ref:`Wi-Fi connection <howto_setup_wifi_sub>` is established before connecting to SSH.

-1. Find the IP address of the RB3 Gen 2 device in the UART console on the Windows host:
+1. Find the IP address of the RB3 Gen 2 device in the UART console on the Linux host:

    ::